kbkk/http-router/README.md

 // now, GET /cats and if you're not rejected you'll see:
 // Imagine some cute cats here.
 And even more of them.
 ```

+## Considerations
+The router allows for a really great middleware composition, which is done by sacrificing some performance.
+The performance could be improved by dropping the route stack and replacing it with a nested dictionary.